yusale9/student-showcase/student-work/2023/Sergey-Boroditsky/api-final-project/get.md

-# GET /meal/burgerMeal
+# GET Documentation

 ### Description:
 Utilize the GPMD APIs to interact with the program's functionalities, such as placing orders and requesting bills.
 The GET method is utilized for initiating a bill request, while the POST method is used for creating a meal request.
 For further details about this API, refer to the README file.
 ### HTTP Method:
 GET
-### Parameters:
+### Request Parameters:
-- tableNo: the number assigned to the table.
+- tableN: the number assigned to the table.
 For takeaway orders, the table number is 99.
-- password: valid password for autentication
+- password: password for authentification
-### Request Schema:
+### Request Scheme:
 | Property | Description | Data Type |
 |---|---|---|
 | tableNo | Table number | int |